colinboumenot/RecipeScraperAppWebsite/README.md

 2) Choose and prepare the Database
 3) Fill in and Create the Database
 4) Sort and Double check all the data before transferring focus to making the App

+**Sprint 1 Goals**
+1) Finish coding in the Database Interaction Class
+2) Create a working UI that takes User Input
+3)  Clean up the Ingridients
+4)  Cleaning and figuring out how to dealn with recipe Exceptions